Feelfree Nomad Sport & Roamer 1

 Where do we start with the Feelfree Nomad Review?
 Ok, a pretty picture is worth many words:

-There are 2 base models of the Nomad, to which a wide variety of accessories can be added to suit your needs.
+There are 2 base models called the Roamer 1 and Nomad Sport, to which a wide variety of accessories can be added to suit your needs.

 The Feelfree Roamer 1 features twin storage hatches, one at the bow and one at the stern.
 They are fitted with mesh bags to keep your kit within easy reach.